RJuall/rjuall.github.io/haskell-dev-env.md

 ```

 - Right Click/Context Click and select 'Run Code'
-- A Terminal should appear and execute the above code with a return of "Hello World"
+- A Terminal should appear within VSCode and execute the `test.hs` file with a return of "Hello World"

 # Notes